Sorry, you need to enable JavaScript to visit this website.

 Mental Health and Substance Use Report on Expenditures and Services (MHEASURES)

 The Mental Health and Substance Use Report on Expenditures and Services (MHEASURES) is a comprehensive overview of the usage of community based mental health and substance use disorder services.
-Published semi-annually, it provides a summary of key agency measures related to service cost, utilization and access to the public behavioral health system.
-It is used to identify utilization trends.
+It provides a five-year summary of key agency measures related to service cost, utilization and access to the public behavioral health system.
 The following information is contained:

 • Service utilization by age group